gtod/postgres-json/README.md

 Each of the preceeding are essentially "one time" operations.
 All models can certainly share the same PG schema and sequence, although they do not have to (TODO).
-Certainly we need only create the PG backend for our model once. `bake-interface` is a little more tricky in that is dynamically creates severla Postmodern prepared queries and stashes them in a hash table where they are looked up when you use the interface functions below.  *Need to think about just how often this needs to be called...*
+Certainly we need only create the PG backend for our model once. `bake-model` is a little more tricky in that is dynamically creates several Postmodern prepared queries and stashes them in a hash table where they are looked up when you use the interface functions below.  *Need to think about just how often this needs to be called...*